Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities

 \section{Proof of Proposition \ref{LmCM3}}

-In this appendix, we give the proof of Proposition \ref{LmCM3}. \begin{proof}[Proof of Proposition \ref{LmCM3}] We shall compare the solutions to the equation \eqref{EqDifference1} and \eqref{EqLinearAuto}.
-The proof is similar to Proposition 4.3 of \cite{CM2}.
+In this appendix, we give the proof of Proposition \ref{LmCM3}. \begin{proof}[Proof of Proposition \ref{LmCM3}] We shall compare the solutions to the equations \eqref{EqDifference1} and \eqref{EqLinearAuto}.
+The proof is similar to that of Proposition 4.3 of \cite{CM2}.
 The main difficulty is that we do not have the Dirichlet boundary value condition for $v^*$.
 Thus, there is a boundary term when doing integration by parts that need to be absorbed.